adaOctopus/haskell-deepdive--/README.md

 ## Key point for understanding Monoid, Functor, Applicative and Monad is to start thinking of them as abstractions.
 Defined operations and the set of types those operations can be applied to.

+-> Chapter 15.
+Basically Semigroup is Monoid one leg off.
+Which is the requirement to fulfill the `Identity` law